Sabnock-k/MalImage/README.md

 # Sabnock's MaLImage

 This test malware is a harmless script created for educational and testing purposes.
-It uses a common obfuscation technique by naming the executable file image.png.exe to appear as an innocuous image file.
+It uses a common obfuscation technique by naming the executable file cutedog.png.exe to appear as an innocuous image file of a cute dog.

 It demonstrates basic file system manipulation by performing the following actions: